Nourishing Fire Cider Recipe: A Simple Immune Boosting Tonic

 - Organic lemon

-- Organic chili peppers (optional, for heat)
+- Organic jalapeño peppers

 - Organic cranberries, fresh or dried